dsccommunity/NetworkingDsc/README.md

 ### Unreleased

 * Templates folder removed.
-Use test templates from [DSCResources](https://github.com/PowerShell/DscResources) repository instead.
+Use the test templates in the [Tests.Template folder in the DSCResources repository](https://github.com/PowerShell/DscResources/tree/master/Tests.Template) instead.

 ### 2.7.0.0